-Most sales leaders know that a great customer relationship management (CRM) tool can be invaluable.
-It can help you increasing sales, saving time, and producing an accurate sales forecast.
-But, despite these benefits, some sales leaders can be hesitant to switch their outdated CRM for a new one (or in some cases, to get a CRM at all!)
+Most sales leaders know that a great sales platform can be invaluable.
+It can help you increase sales, save time, and produce an accurate sales forecast.
+But, despite these benefits, some sales leaders can be hesitant to switch their outdated CRM for a new, more innovative solution, like Spiro’s Proactive Relationship Management Platform.

-While implementing a new CRM can be a daunting task, it doesn’t necessarily have to be that way.
-In order to switch CRMs seamlessly, it just takes a bit of foresight and planning.
+While implementing a new sales platform can be a daunting task, it doesn’t necessarily have to be that way.
+In order to switch platforms seamlessly, it just takes a bit of foresight and planning.

-Here is how sales leaders can prepare for a new CRM:
+Here is how sales leaders can prepare for a new sales platform:

-First off, you need to make sure your reps will actually use the new CRM.
+First off, you need to make sure your reps will actually use the new platform.
 No matter how great a tool is, if no one is using it, it won’t be a good return on investment!
-Host meetings with your team about how implementing a new CRM is going to help them directly.
+Host meetings with your team about how implementing a new platform is going to help them directly.
 Make sure that everyone is included in the process, so that they feel that they are a part of the switch.
-Plus, if your team has never used a CRM before, simply talking about it as a team can help to ease any fears or concerns that they may have.
+Plus, if your team has never used a sales platform before, simply talking about it as a team can help to ease any fears or concerns that they may have.

-Even better yet, choose a CRM that sales reps will love, so you won’t have to fake excitement.
-Spiro’s sales automation CRM is powered by artificial intelligence, so it does all the grunt work for the reps.
-Who wouldn’t love using a CRM like that?
+Even better yet, choose a sales platform that sales reps will love, so you won’t have to fake excitement.
+Spiro’s Proactive Relationship Management Platform is powered by artificial intelligence, so it does all the grunt work for the reps.
+Who wouldn’t love using a tool like that?

 Incentivize Your Team and Keep them Accountable

-Provide your team with a reason to use your new CRM.
-Make sure to recognize people who are having great success with using the CRM, and who are taking full advantage of it by using it often.
+Provide your team with a reason to use your new sales platform.
+Make sure to recognize people who are having great success with using the platform, and who are taking full advantage of it by using it often.
 These incentives don’t have to be big either – try giving away scratch tickets or gift cards.
-You can also make it a team-wide incentive by saying that if everyone is successfully using the CRM that you will have a team outing or party!
+You can also make it a team-wide incentive by saying that if everyone is successfully using the platform that you will have a team outing or party!
 This way, your team members will keep each other accountable.

 The need for incentives will actually decrease over time.
-This is because the amount of increased deals (and therefore commission) are incentive enough to keep teams using the CRM!
-In fact, Spiro’s customers report a 20% increase in monthly sales after implementing our CRM.
+This is because the amount of increased deals (and therefore commission) are incentive enough to keep teams using the platform!
+In fact, Spiro’s customers report a 20% increase in monthly sales after implementation.

-Not only do you need to provide your team with a reason to use your CRM, you need to keep them accountable throughout the process.
-A good CRM gives you visibility into what your team is doing, and how much they are actually using the CRM.
-If you see that a team member is not using the CRM, it’s up to you to figure out why, and to address the situation.
+Not only do you need to provide your team with a reason to use the platform, you need to keep them accountable throughout the process.
+A good sales platform gives you visibility into what your team is doing, and how much they are actually using the platform.
+If you see that a team member is not using the sales platform, it’s up to you to figure out why, and to address the situation.

 Figure Out Your Company’s KPIs

 This doesn’t have to be a difficult task – it’s more than likely that you already have a good idea what these are.
 Set targets for the number of calls your reps should make, the length of the sales cycle, the number of follow ups with each prospect, and whatever else you think is important.
-Write all this down, and then let your CRM take it from there!
-Make sure your new CRM comes jam packed with intelligent sales reports that help keep you on top of all your KPIs.
+Write all this down, and then let your sales solution take it from there!
+Make sure your new sales platform comes jam packed with intelligent sales reports that help keep you on top of all your KPIs.

 Know Your Use Case – Dream Big!

-Anything is possible now with the addition of artificial intelligence to CRM!
-There are a plethora of different ways you can use your CRM.
-CRM capabilities are constantly expanding, and there may be ways you can use yours that you had never thought about before.
-Gone are the days where CRM is a simple database that holds all your contacts – the best CRM’s are fully customizable to your needs, and use artificial intelligence to help automate your sales process.
-CRMs like Spiro allow you to create custom objects tailored to your sales process.
-And, if you’re paying for the CRM anyways, it makes sense to get the most possible use out of it!
+Anything is possible now with Proactive Relationship Management!
+Capabilities are constantly expanding, and there may be ways you can use your sales platform that you had never thought about before.
+Gone are the days where a sales platform is a simple database that holds all your contacts – the best platforms are fully customizable to your needs, and use artificial intelligence to help automate your sales process.
+Solutions like Spiro allow you to create custom objects tailored to your sales process.
+And, if you’re paying for the tool anyways, it makes sense to get the most possible use out of it!

-Ask yourself a few questions before you implement your CRM: How can this technology help us?
+Ask yourself a few questions before you implement your sales platform: How can this technology help us?
 Who can use this technology?
 How will each person be using it?
-For example, a lot of companies don’t have their Customer Support teams using their CRM, when it can actually be extremely useful for creating reminders to follow up, or to create tickets.
+For example, a lot of companies don’t have their Customer Support teams using their sales platform, when it can actually be extremely useful for creating reminders to follow up, or to create tickets.
 Plus, with Spiro, your Customer Success manager will do all the customization for you!

 Host a Team-Wide Training

-And, once the CRM is up and running, training doesn’t end there.
-Use the training you gave to your team when you first implemented the CRM to train new-employees, and to get them off to a good start from the beginning.
+And, once the platform is up and running, training doesn’t end there.
+Use the training you gave to your team when you first implemented the platform to train new-employees, and to get them off to a good start from the beginning.